Order Turkish Lira online from The Currency Club for next day home delivery.

 *We capture the exchange rates being offered by airports and high street providers once a month and calculate what spread they are taking off the live interbank rate.
 We then compare that to what rates we are offering to calculate the savings you can make if you use us.

 *Your potential saving has been calculated using our exchange rate and the most expensive provider's rate in the market at a given point in time.

 Most providers in the UK will quote the rate of exchange as a rate directly from the interbank rate or real exchange rate, therefore it will be displayed as £1 gets you x Turkish Lira.
 Therefore the higher the exchange rate, the more Turkish lira that you will receive.

 Not only can they it work out more expensive, but most providers on the high street including bureau de change and airport operators do not always stock Turkish Lira in branch so its always sensible to obtain the best pound to lira rate with the lowest fees by ordering your travel money online.

 Always check with your provider that they are giving you the best value.
 The Currency Club charges a lower fee with the more that you order.

-Most providers hide their fees within the rate of exchange.
-We think this is unclear and not transparent when buying currency.
-The Currency Club will always provide you with the real exchange rate when you buy Turkish Lira and we show our fees clearly so you can make an informed decision.
+Most providers include their margin within the rate of exchange.
+We think that at the point you transact, where you do not have reference to the interbank exchange rate can lead to significant variation within these margins being offered when buying currency.
+The Currency Club will always provide you with access to the real interbank exchange rate when you buy Turkish Lira and we show our offered exchange rate clearly so you can make an informed decision and compare accordingly.

 The Turkish lira is the currency of Turkey and the independent state of the Turkish Republic of Northern Cyprus.
 In 1926, the Ministry of Finance introduced notes for the Republic of Turkey in denominations of 1, 5, 10, 50, 100, 500 and 1000 lira.
 These were the last notes printed with both French and Turkish text on them.